top of page

 What Footwear Will You Need?

 Trainers / Sneakers.
 If you have been to Disneyland Paris before, you'll know it involves a lot of walking.
 Comfy footwear is essential, so bring shoes that you can walk in all day.
 Remember to break in your shoes before your trip to avoid rubbing and blisters.
 If you're visiting for a few days, pack two pairs as even the comfiest pair of trainers can rub and cause blisters after a few days.
-When visiting in the warmer months, you'll also want to wear trainers that are breathable, because nobody wants hot feet.
+When visiting in the warmer months, you'll also want to wear trainers that are breathable to keep your feet cool.

 Flip Flops.
 Flip flops are always handy for walking to and from the pool.